steveone/readableReact/README.md

 Installation

-CD to readable directory and run "npm install" on the command line CD to readable-server and run "npm install" on the command line
+CD to readable directory and run "npm install" on the command line

+Download the Readable server located at: https://github.com/udacity/reactnd-project-readable-starter

+Install the server files (npm install or yarn install)

 Howto Run

-Start required server in readable-server directory:  Change to diretory server and run "npm start" or "yarn start" depending on your system
+Start the required Readable server with "npm start" or "yarn start"

 Start readable project in readable directory:  Change to diretory server and run "npm start" or "yarn start" depending on your system